 Ensuring Americans have the energy they need whenever they need it.

-We're gonna have more with the president coming up in just a minute an exclusive interview he gave us after these four point one percent GDP numbers huge win for the American people bad news politically for Democrats but I want to play something That is really important.
+We're going to have more with the president coming up in just a minute, an exclusive interview he gave us after these 4.1% GDP numbers.

 Some of those jobs of the past are just not going to come back.